Alberta Hunter: Early years: 1910s–1940s

 Hunter began her singing career in a bordello and soon moved to clubs that appealed to men, black and white alike.
 By 1914 she was receiving lessons from a prominent jazz pianist, Tony Jackson, who helped her to expand her repertoire and compose her own songs.

 She was still in her early teens when she settled in Chicago.
 Part of her early career was spent singing at Dago Frank's, a brothel.
 She then sang at Hugh Hoskin's saloon and, eventually, in many Chicago bars.

 One of her first notable experiences as an artist was at the Panama Club, a white-owned club with a white-only clientele that had a chain in Chicago, New York and other large cities.
 Hunter's first act was in an upstairs room, far from the main event; thus, she began developing as an artist in front of a cabaret crowd.
 "The crowd wouldn't stay downstairs.
 They'd go upstairs to hear us sing the blues.
 That's where I would stand and make up verses and sing as I go along."
 Many claim her appeal was based on her gift for improvising lyrics to satisfy the audience.
 Her big break came when she was booked at Dreamland Cafe, singing with King Oliver and his band.
 In early 1923, she suggested that Columbia Records should record Oliver's band, but when she was not available to record with them, Columbia refused.

-She peeled potatoes by day and hounded club owners by night, determined to land a singing job.
+She worked peeling potatoes by day in her boarding house for $6 a week plus room and board, and hounded club owners by night, determined to land a singing job.
 Her persistence paid off, and Hunter began a climb from some of the city's lowest dives to a headlining job at its most prestigious venue for black entertainers, the Dreamland ballroom.
 She had a five-year association with the Dreamland, beginning in 1917, and her salary rose to $35 a week.

 She first toured Europe in 1917, performing in Paris and London.
 The Europeans treated her as an artist, showing her respect and even reverence, which made a great impression on her.

 Her career as singer and songwriter flourished in the 1920s and 1930s, and she appeared in clubs and on stage in musicals in both New York and London.
 The songs she wrote include the critically acclaimed "Downhearted Blues" (1922).

 She recorded several records with Perry Bradford from 1922 to 1927.